Code-Institute-Submissions/django_milestone_issue_tracker/README.md

 ### Existing Features

 - The site uses Django user authentication to create a user account and allow the user to log in
-- Users can be managed through the admin panel (comes in-built with Django) - go to /admin
+- Users can be managed through the admin panel (comes in-built with Django)
 - Users can add a bug or feature request by filling out the fields in the request forms.
 The data from this form is then used to construct the bug/feature detail cards.
 - Users can upvote bugs and features.
 There is a small donation required to upvote features, however the users can vote as many times as they want.
 - Users can navigate through the cart and checkout process to process their feature upvotes using Stripe integration.